Aerospace and Mechanical Engineering

 Ph.D Massachusetts Institute of Technology, 2011

 Our group focuses on design of advanced composite materials for thermal management and energy conversion applications.
-Experimental work involves material synthesis and characterization of thermal properties.
-Simultaneously we use first-principles atomistic methods to elucidate the mechanisms of thermal transport processes in a wide range of materials including bulk semiconductors, nanostructured materials such as superlattices, disordered materials like alloys, and polymer composites.
+Experimental research involves material synthesis and characterization of thermal properties.
+Simultaneously we use first-principles atomistic simulations to elucidate the mechanisms of thermal transport processes in a wide range of materials including bulk semiconductors, nanostructured materials such as superlattices, disordered materials like alloys, and polymer composites.

 Near-field radiative heat transfer

-We are using state-of-the art first-principles methods to gain fundamental understanding of thermal transport processes in wide array of materials including nanostructured semiconductors, polymers and 2D materials including graphene.
+We are using state-of-the art first-principles methods to gain fundamental understanding of thermal transport processes in wide array of semiconductor materials including bulk, nanostructured and disordered semiconductors.
 Dominant heat carriers in these materials are lattice vibrations called phonons.
-Accurate description of phonons requires the knowledge of second (harmonic) and third (anharmonic) order interatomic force interactions.
-First-principles approach involves deriving these force interactions from density-functional theory which has been shown to yield highly accurate values, leading to unprecedented accuracy in the prediction of thermal conductivity of materials.
-We have used these methods to accurately predict thermal conductivity of alloys, recently presented in Physical Review Letters, to demonstrate coherent transport of phonons in superlattices, presented in the journal of Science, and to show weakening of three-phonon scattering in materials with a large phononic band-gap, paving way for developing high thermal conductivity materials, Nano Letters.
-We are further using such a first-principles approach to study thermal transport in functionalized graphene and in polymers.
+We use highly accurate harmonic and anharmonic interatomic force interactions derived from density-functional theory along with an exact solution of phonon Boltzmann transport equation to achieve unprecedented accuracy in the prediction of phononic thermal conductivity in these materials.
+This is seen by the excellent agreement between measured and predicted k values for natural GaN [pdf], GaAs [pdf] and PbTe [pdf].
+We have also used these methods to accurately predict thermal conductivity of alloys, recently presented in Physical Review Letters [pdf], and to demonstrate coherent transport of phonons in superlattices, presented in the journal of Science [pdf].

 Barrier heterostructures for higher thermoelectric efficiency

-The goal of this research is to better understand the role of highly coupled non-equilibrium transport of both phonons and electrons in enhancing cooling efficiency of solid state thermionic coolers based on single-barrier heterostructures through use of first-principles driven coupled electron-phonon Monte Carlo simulations.
+The goal of this research is to better understand the role of highly coupled non-equilibrium transport of both phonons and electrons in enhancing energy conversion efficiency of solid state thermionic devices based on superlattice single-barrier heterostructures.
+We are using first-principles driven coupled electron-phonon Monte Carlo simulations for predicting the performance as a function of device parameters.
+Effective Seebeck coefficient is predicted as a function of barrier width.
+Superlattices also offer the advantage of ultra-low thermal conductivity, further enhancing efficiency.
+Finally role of sub-band formation in superlattices in suppressing joule heating is being studied.